 Most people should be aware of the impact alcohol has if you consume it the night before a race, but not everyone appreciates the disruptive impact it has on the way your body adapts to handling the training, and that’s the most important part”.

-Alcohol has a number of damaging effects on the body that should be of concern to the sportsperson, including impacts on injury risk, sleep cycles, energy storage/metabolism, hydration levels, and muscle growth and repair.
+Alcohol can have a number of damaging effects on the body that should be of concern to the sportsperson, including impacts on injury risk, sleep cycles, energy storage/metabolism, hydration levels, and muscle growth and repair.
+Your concern should be less about the immediate effects of alcohol consumption or dealing with how you feel the next morning, it’s more about the longer term issues it can cause with your recovery and adaptations to training.

 B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
 FTST